The power of online business reviews

 Of course, it would be great if customers came to your business directly with their feedback and complaints before leaving any negative reviews online, but if you receive a negative online review, first remember:

-Don’t: Get mad or upset and act without proper thought to the end result.
+Don’t get mad or upset and act without proper thought to the end result - walk away and take a few minutes to consider the best way to proceed.

 On-going review strategy